HeylelOS/coreutils/README.md

 ## Why not take one from another OS?

   Because it would had external dependencies.
-It's still great to create an standalone.
+It's still great to create a standalone.
 Good for practice and educational purposes too.